Politics of Pernambuco: Voter statistics

 In 2022 Pernambuco had a total of 7,018,098 voters distributed among 185 municipalities.
 Of this number, more than 53% were women.
 The growth in relation to the 2020 election was 4.24%.
 In Pernambuco, 1,689 people from the LGBT public were able to use a social name on their title.
-In 2018, the cancellation of voter's titles and the prohibition to vote of voters who did not have biometric registration, something close to 3.3 million people nationally, affected 28.4% of Pernambuco's electorate, making the amount of Pernambuco voters eligible to vote in 2018 approximately 4.7 million people.
+In 2018, the cancellation of voter's titles and the prohibition to vote of voters who did not have biometric registration, something close to 3.3 million people nationally, affected 28.4% of Pernambuco's electorate, making the number of Pernambuco voters eligible to vote in 2018 approximately 4.7 million people.

 Recife is the municipality with the largest number of voters, with 1,215,546.
 It is followed by Jaboatão dos Guararapes, with 478,789 voters, Olinda (297,800) and Caruaru (239,299).
 The municipality with the smallest number of voters is Ingazeira, with just over four thousand.
 In Pernambuco there are also municipalities with more voters than inhabitants, the largest difference in the state, in 2020, coming from the city of Cumaru, with 5,143 more voters, the city also has the largest difference in absolute numbers in Brazil, besides Cumaru the municipalities of Brejinho, Calumbi and Sairé have more voters than inhabitants.